Indoor cycling · Android · GPLv3

 Can I use my own workouts?

 Yes.
 Workouts are plain JSON files describing a sequence of intervals (duration + power as % of FTP).
-Drop them into the workouts directory and they show up in the library, or build them visually in the browser editor and send them to the app.
+Build them visually in the browser editor and QR them to the app, import a file, or paste a URL.

 Is iOS supported?